ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-source.md

 ## Understanding HCX
 {: #hcx-archi-source-understand-hcx}

-HCX supports a many-to-many relationship between on-premises vCenters and IBM Cloud. vCenter Server in Linked Mode is supported.
+HCX supports a many-to-many relationship between on-premises vCenters and {{site.data.keyword.cloud_notm}}. vCenter Server in Linked Mode is supported.

 During the installation, the HCX Manager virtual appliance is imported and configured as a plug-in for the on-premises vCenter.
 This plug-in is then used to configure the software-defined WAN service deployment.
-The automated configuration provisions each hybrid service appliance as a virtual machine in the on-premises vCenter, and deploys a corresponding virtual machine in IBM Cloud.
+The automated configuration provisions each hybrid service appliance as a virtual machine in the on-premises vCenter, and deploys a corresponding virtual machine in {{site.data.keyword.cloud_notm}}.

 A successful deployment requires:
 * Sufficient resources for the virtual appliances